wessmaker/wessmaker_restapi_bundle_plate/README.md

 ## Using the default REST api
-> Use postman, curl or insomnia to do HTTP calls
+> Use postman, curl or insomnia to do HTTP requests

 - Default address for api is http://localhost:8080/custompath
 - There is GET and POST method implemented by default